potat0ka/discorddota2bot/replit.md

 ## Overview

 This repository contains a comprehensive Discord bot for fetching and displaying Dota 2 player statistics using the OpenDota API.
-The bot is built with Python and discord.py, featuring slash commands, player comparisons, hero streak detection, and 24/7 hosting capabilities through a Flask web server.
+The bot is built with Python and discord.py, featuring slash commands, player comparisons, hero streak detection, channel-restricted access, user registration system, automated rank-up notifications, and 24/7 hosting capabilities through a Flask web server.

 ## System Architecture